uulm-mrm/git_hooks/README.md

 Format all files
 ----------------

-The pre-commit hook only checks and formats changed files.
+The pre-commit hook and the run_hooks script only check and format **staged** files by default.
 If you want to run it on all files in the repository at once, run `./run_hooks --all`

 Only run formatter or linter
 ---------------------------------